pjones/encryption-utils/doc/offline-usb-drive.md

 This guide shows how to build a bootable USB thumb drive that also contains a LUKS encrypted file system.
-The idea is that you boot into a read-only operating system and store your master private key on a LUKS encrypted partition on the same thumb drive.
+The idea is that you boot into a read-only operating system and store your private key on a LUKS encrypted partition on the same thumb drive.

 ## Choose an ISO Image